vanmap/solutions-webappbuilder-widgets/CoordinateTool/ReadMe.md

 In order to develop and test widgets you need to deploy the CoordinateTool folder to the stemapp/widgets directory in your Web AppBuilder for ArcGIS installation.
 If you use Github for windows this can be accomplished using the following steps.

 1. Sync the repository to your local machine.
-2. Close Open the Repository in Windows Explorer
+2. Open the Repository in Windows Explorer
 3. Close Github for Windows
 4. Cut and paste the entire CoordinateTool folder into the stemapp/widgets folder
 5. Launch Github for Windows and choose the option to locate the repository.
 This will change the location on disk to the new location.